What do I need to know before I travel?

 The Illness

 Infection with hepatitis B causes an acute infection.
-Some people get no symptoms, but for others a gradual onset may occur, and become severe leading to hospitalisation.
+Some people get no symptoms, but for others a gradual onset of symptoms may occur, and become severe leading to hospitalisation.
 Acute liver failure can occur.

 Symptoms of hepatitis B might include: